Semester Schedule Overview

 Throughout the fall, ELP students meet weekly within their KC, participate in a "Leadership and Life Skills" workshop series and special-topic programs (see below).
 As part of putting leadership into practice, new student participants initiate, develop and implement a service-learning project centered on their KC theme.
 There are special opportunities for all ELP participants to come together at selected times through the fall semester for both community building and professional development events.
 These include:

 - The ELP Kick Off program, scheduled for 3:15-6:00 p.m.
-Friday, Aug.29, which includes activities to connect and begin the fall program.
+Friday, Aug.28, which includes activities to connect and begin the fall program.

-New student participant attendance is required at all five of the programs listed above
+New student participant attendance is required at all six of the programs listed above

 Expected Time Commitment and Activities

-The following highlights anticipated time commitments and requirements for attainment of the ELP program certificate (in addition to the special programs listed above):
+The following highlights anticipated time commitments and requirements for attainment of the ELP program certificate:

-- five one-hour "Leadership and Life Skills" workshops offered regularly until mid November (participants must attend a total of five workshops through the semester).
+- five one-hour "Leadership and Life Skills" workshops offered regularly until mid November (participants must attend a total of five workshops through the semester, one of which is offered during a weekly KC meeting).
 Required workshop attendance topics include presentation and public speaking skills, professionalism and networking, and group dynamics.
 Optional workshops (students choose two) will cover topics such as communication skills, conflict resolution and personality styles, leadership and ethics, optimizing your time, and more.
 Specific workshop titles and dates will be announced at the beginning of the fall semester, as part of the "attend 5" certificate requirements.

 - professional development and social themed ELP-wide events (listed above, under "Semester Schedule Overview").
-Students must attend each of these five programs (Kick-Off, Field Day, Student Leadership Panel, Leadership in Action and Poster Symposium/Closing).
+Students must attend each of these six programs (Kick-Off, Field Day, Student Leadership Panel, Administrative Leadership Panel, Leadership in Action and Poster Symposium/Closing).

 - group time spent outside your weekly KC meeting, working on your Service Learning Project with the local community - timing varies

-- Time spent preparing your team presentation, digital presentation component and poster for the ELP Poster Symposium/Closing - timing varies.
+- Time spent preparing your team presentation, video presentation component and poster for the ELP Poster Symposium/Closing - timing varies.

-- Individual meetings with KC Leadership Team: Periodic individual meetings with your ELP Mentors and Staff Program Advisor and one individual meeting with your KC Faculty Program Advisor (to discuss your interests, questions, the KC, leadership, resources, etc.)
+- Individual meetings with KC Leadership Team members: Periodic individual meetings with your ELP Mentors, Faculty and Staff Program Advisors (to discuss your interests, questions, the KC, leadership topics, campus resources, etc.)